4onen/matthewdpersonalsite/blog/JS13K_2024_Postmortem.md

 * Graphics: The game carries an incredibly cheap, distinctive, and (at least in my opinion) charming graphical style, with details preserved for the places they have the most impact.
 Nearly branchless graphics coding also makes the game performant on both desktop and mobile, even facing excessively large (for the toolset) maps.

 * Sound: Outsourcing my attempts to do audio to the ZzFX sound engine was a genuinely good plan and justifies the day I spent shopping around for sound engine options.
-As sound is a secondary component of my game experience, this let me build on what I was developing without sacrificing excessive developmemt time as I have in my other WebAudio ventures.
+As sound is a secondary component of my game experience, this let me build on what I was developing without sacrificing excessive development time as I have in my other WebAudio ventures.

 * Licensing: One thing I've felt increasingly awkward about in recent projects is that large companies can snap up and use certain kinds of open source code with barely a line of attribution in a well-hidden page.
 By licensing under GPLv3, I'm preserving the ability for people to see and build on the code for their own edification in perpetuity, which I feel builds on the spirit of the entire JS13K competition and ecosystem as I have experienced it.
 That leads into...